MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 ![Connector settings page one image with Add objects filter checkbox checked](media/microsoft-identity-manager-2016-ma-graph/connector-settings-page-1.png)

-After that, on *Schema 2* page type an expression to be used to filter users, groups, contacts or service principals.
+After that, on *Schema 2* page type an expression to be used to filter users, groups, contacts, or service principals.

 ![Connector settings page two image with a sample filter startsWith(displayName,'J')](media/microsoft-identity-manager-2016-ma-graph/connector-settings-page-2.png)

-On the screenshot above, the filter *startsWith(displayName,'J')* is set to read only users whose displayName attribute value starts with 'J'.
+On the screenshot above, the filter `startsWith(displayName,'J')` is set to read only users whose `displayName` attribute value starts with `J`.

 Make sure that the attribute used in filter expression is selected in connector properties.